Big Hounds and Little Hounds and Honorary Hounds

 The elderly stray, who came from the same Kentucky shelter as Elwood, entered there with a swollen left hind leg, leading us to suspect that Elsie had been struck by a car.
 When x-rays revealed a severe case of cellulitis, she was started on antibiotics and given doxycycline for Lyme disease and enalapril for Lyme nephritis.
 Once she was cleared to travel, she was transferred to the Sanctuary.

 Following her first vet appointment here, her kidney function and blood and urine protein were normal, and her blood pressure was good, so there was no further need for Enalapril and no fear of Lyme nephritis.
-Her heart function is good with no enlargement or murmur at this time.
-She’s still very anemic and has a bad case of hookworms, which she's clearly had for a long time, and we're hoping that they’re not the drug-resistant variety.
+When she arrives, she was still very anemic and had a bad case of hookworms, which she's clearly had for a long time.
+After several months of treatments, the hookworms were finally eradicated and Elsie's anemia started to improve.

-She’s still underweight, and although she has several bad teeth that must be removed eventually, her dental is currently on hold.
+She’s had a hard time gaining weight, despite her appetite.
 Her nipples are distended, her back end is missing some fur, and her skin there is hardened and scaly—like two large callouses.
 It makes us think that Elsie never had a bed and was forced, ever so cruelly, to spend her life sitting on concrete!
+She's prone to itchy skin and needs a pulse dosing of antibiotics and antifungals to keep the infections at bay.

 And yet, despite the horrors of her past, she’s as sweet as pie.
 Her pure white eyelashes are the longest we’ve ever seen, and her eyes, so soft and tender, are twin tunnels to her soul.
 She LOVES being picked up and held and always sits by our feet when she’s finished going potty and wants to go back inside.